wvwwvwwv/scalable-concurrent-containers/README.md

 assert_eq!(hashmap.remove(&1).unwrap(), (1, 2));
 ```

-It supports `upsert` as in database management software; it tries to insert the given key-value pair, and if it fails, it updates the value field of an existing entry corresponding to the key.
+It supports `upsert` as in database management software; it tries to insert the given key-value pair, and if it fails, it updates the value field with the supplied closure.

 ```rust
 use scc::HashMap;